facebook/fresco/docs/01-using-drawees-code.md

 mSimpleDraweeView.setHierarchy(hierarchy);
 ```

 Do **not** call `setHierarchy` more than once on the same view, even if the view is recycled.
-The hierarchy is expensive to create and is intended to be used more than once.
+The hierarchy is expensive to create and in most cases you can just modify the existing hierarchy.
 Use `setController` or `setImageURI` to change the image shown in it.

 ### Modifying the hierarchy in-place

-Some attributes of the hierarchy can be changed while the application is running.
+Some attributes of the hierarchy can be changed without having to build a new hierarchy.

 You would first need to get it from the View: